 Jennifer Matias is an organization and leadership development consultant, coach, and trainer.
-She has over 25 years of experience working with social justice and social change organizations, and over 20 years of nonprofit management experience.
-Jennifer has overseen the creation and implementation of a number of cutting edge and nationally recognized executive leadership development programs.
-These have included a nonprofit executive coaching program, a nonprofit management training institute, and a six month leadership forum for women of color nonprofit leaders called "On the Move."
+She has over 30 years of experience working with social justice and social change organizations, and over 25 years of nonprofit management experience.
+Jennifer has overseen the creation and implementation of several cutting edge and nationally recognized executive leadership development programs.
+These have included a nonprofit executive coaching program for Black, Indigenous and People of Color leaders serving communities of color, a nonprofit management training institute, and a six-month leadership forum for womxn of color leaders called "And Still We Rise."

-Jennifer is a social justice activist and a deeply committed community leader with a dream of making the world a more just, compassionate and equitable one.
+Jennifer is a social justice activist, community builder, and leader who is deeply committed to creating a more just, compassionate, and equitable world.
 She has a long history of community activism.
-She is a founding member of Massachusetts Asian and Pacific Islanders (MAP) For Health, has served on the board of directors of the Asian American Resource Workshop (AARW) and the steering committee of the Asian and Pacific Islander Women's Social Justice Project.
-She helped to found the Jasmine Asian Women's Giving Circle in collaboration with the Boston Women's Fund and was involved in the planning and coordination of the Welcoming Massachusetts campaign of the Massachusetts Refugee and Immigrant Advocacy (MIRA) Coalition, an immigrant rights initiative to welcome and facilitate the positive integration of immigrants and refugees into their Massachusetts communities.
+She is one of the founders of Massachusetts Asian and Pacific Islanders (MAP) For Health, has served on the board of directors of the Asian American Resource Workshop (AARW) and the steering committee of the Asian and Pacific Islander Women's Social Justice Project.
+She led the founding of the Jasmine Asian Women's Giving Circle in collaboration with the Boston Women's Fund and the Haymarket People’s Fund.
+She was also involved in the planning and coordination of the Welcoming Massachusetts Campaign of the Massachusetts Refugee and Immigrant Advocacy (MIRA) Coalition, an immigrant rights initiative to welcome and facilitate the positive integration of immigrants and refugees into their Massachusetts communities.
+Jennifer also served on the board of directors of the Sojourner Truth School for Social Change Leadership.

 Jennifer has been trained as a co-active coach through the Coaches Training Institute (CTI), a program accredited by the International Coach Federation.
-She is an anti-racism and cultural competency/humility consultant and trainer with a background in Equity Institute and Empowering Multicultural Initiatives training models.
+She is a racial equity and cultural humility consultant and trainer with a background in Equity Institute and Empowering Multicultural Initiatives training models.
 Jennifer is also certified as a trained mediator in the state of MA.
 She has a degree in social work from Salem State University and is a graduate of the Institute for Nonprofit Management and Leadership at Boston University School of Management.

 Be the change you want to see in the world